thi-ng/umbrella/packages/wasm-api-canvas/README.md

 ## About

-HTML Canvas2D bridge API for hybrid TypeScript & WASM (Zig) applications
+HTML Canvas2D bridge API for hybrid TypeScript & WASM (Zig) applications.
+This is a support package for [@thi.ng/wasm-api](https://github.com/thi-ng/umbrella/tree/develop/packages/wasm-api).

 This package already covers ~80-90% of the HTML Canvas2D features and provides some additional drawing utilities to minimize boilerplate & WASM/JS cross-calling.